Jenny Cia Thanksgiving & Christmas Ministry

 This ministry meets once a month to cut out and sew beautiful layettes for stillborn babies.
 You may also help at home.
 These layettes provide comfort and are a lasting keepsake for the family of a precious baby who came to earth for only a short time.
 Please visit www.holysews.org for more information.

 Our House is a community initiative to provide to the homeless emergency shelter, housing and children’s daycare while job skills are learned, hope is nurtured, and opportunities are found to help the homeless re-enter productive society.
 Holy Souls Parish takes dinner to Our House on the 1st Tuesday and 5th Saturday of a month.

-For more information or to volunteer, please contact Laura Humphries, Parish Life Coordinator, at email@example.com or call 501-663-86.
+For more information or to volunteer, please contact Laura Humphries, Parish Life Director, at email@example.com or call 501-663-86.

 We have a blood drive approximately every 56 days.

 Our Blood Drive are from 8:00 a.m. to 1:00 p.m. in the Parish Hall.
 See schedule below.
 Please give the gift of life.

 If you cannot donate blood, please consider bringing sweets (cookies, etc.) or orange juice to our next blood drive.

 For more information, please contact Cindy Stabnick at firstname.lastname@example.org or call 501-663-8632.